U.S. Supreme Court Grapples With Meaning of Free and Appropriate Public Education (FAPE) in Special Education

 Using these kinds of criteria will help ensure that the changes that have been made to the IDEA over the years become part of the requirements for FAPE.
 They will also help courts and hearing officers make better determinations about whether or not FAPE was provided to specific students.

-Scott F. Johnson is a Professor of Law at Concord Law School at Kaplan University, where he teaches Education Law and Special Education Law, among other topics.
+Scott F. Johnson is a Professor of Law at Concord Law School at Purdue University Global, where he teaches Education Law and Special Education Law, among other topics.
 He has written a number of books and articles in the education law area, including articles regarding FAPE entitled Rowley Forever More?
 A Call for Clarity and Change, 41 Journal of Law & Education 25 (2012), which was cited by the parties in Endrew F. in briefs to the Supreme Court, and Reexamining Rowley: A New Focus in Special Education Law, 2003 B.Y.U.
 Educ. & L.J.
 561, 580-584.
 Professor Johnson’s law practice included education and special education cases and he currently serves as a special education hearing officer for a state agency.
 The views expressed in this article are solely those of the author and do not represent the view of Concord Law School.